-June 30,
+June

-(Dollars in thousands) 2021 2020
+(Dollars in thousands) 2022 2021

 Deferred tax assets:

-Loan origination fees \$ 184 \$ 100
+Loan origination fees \$ 172 \$ 184

-Allowance for loan losses 809 788
+Allowance for loan losses 784 809

-Deferred director's fees 278 289
+Deferred director's fees 271 278

-Deferred compensation 470 525
+Deferred compensation 478 470

-Deferred pension 613

-Purchase accounting adjustments 811 1,552
+Purchase accounting adjustments 593 811

-NOL carry forward 1,022 1,090
+NOL carry forward 631 1,022

-Net unrealized loss on securities 19
+Net unrealized loss on securities 4,587 19

-Other 138
+Other 227 138

-Total deferred tax assets 3,731 4,957
+Total deferred tax assets 7,743 3,731

 Deferred tax liabilities:

-Net unrealized gain on securities (21)

-Premises and equipment (157) (114)
+Premises and equipment (284) (157)

-Other (5)

-Total deferred tax liabilities (157) (140)
+Total deferred tax liabilities (284) - (157)

-Net deferred tax asset \$ 3,574 \$ 4,817
+Net deferred tax asset \$ 7,459 \$ 3,574

 Deferred income taxes reflect temporary differences in the recognition of revenue and expenses for tax reporting and financial statement purposes, principally because certain items, such as the allowance for loan losses and loan fees are recognized in different periods for financial reporting and tax return purposes.
-As of June 30, 2021, the Company has a \$6.0 million net operating loss carryforward that will begin to expire by December 31, 2033.
+As of June 30, 2022, the Company has a \$3.0 million net operating loss carryforward that will begin to expire by December 31, 2033.
 A valuation allowance has not been established for deferred tax assets.
 Realization of the deferred tax assets is dependent on generating sufficient taxable income.
 Although realization is not assured, management believes it is more likely than not that all of the deferred tax asset will be realized.

 GAAP prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 Benefits from tax positions should be recognized in the financial statements only when it is more likely than not that the tax position will be sustained upon examination by the appropriate taxing authority that would have full knowledge of all relevant information.
 A tax position that meets the more-likely-than-not recognition threshold is measured at the largest amount of benefit that is greater than 50 percent likely of being realized upon ultimate settlement.
 Tax positions that previously failed to meet the more-likely-than-not recognition threshold should be recognized in the first subsequent financial reporting period in which that threshold is met.
 Previously recognized tax positions that no longer meet the more-likely-than-not recognition threshold should be derecognized in the first subsequent financial reporting period in which that threshold is no longer met.
 Accounting literature also provides guidance on the accounting for and disclosure of unrecognized tax benefits, interest, and penalties.
 In accordance with GAAP, interest or penalties incurred for income taxes will be recorded as a component of other expenses.
-There are no material uncertain tax positions at June 30, 2021 or 2020.
-With few exceptions, the Company is no longer subject to U.S. Federal income tax examinations by taxing authorities for years before 2017.
+There are no material uncertain tax positions at June 30, 2022 or 2021.
+With few exceptions, the Company is no longer subject to U.S. Federal income tax examinations by taxing authorities for years before 2018.